voyager1winterberry/cse372-01srs/srsV3-0.md

 #### 1.3.1.9 Interfaces with Services <a name="1.3.1.9-interfaces-with-services" />
 The different services that the system will interact with.
-* YouTube links to the various workout videos must be accessible
+* Video links from a video provider links to the various workout videos must be accessible
 * The server will connect accounts to the main database to access the account information

 ### 1.3.2 Product Functions <a name="1.3.2-product-functions" />